- Search The Registry

 Washington was drafted into the army and sent to radio school at Fort Dix, N.J., where he was accepted into the Nineteenth Army Band.
 The logistical advantage of being near New York City allowed him to moonlight and connect with many of the great musicians of his time.

 But it wasn't until the 1970s that Washington hit it big, playing a style of crossover instrumental music that appealed to many musical tastes.
-His record sales, in particular, were enormous as they achieved gold and platinum status.
+His record sales, particularly, were enormous as they achieved gold and platinum status.
 He also won a double-Grammy for his platinum album Winelight.
 Washington helped usher in what has now become adult contemporary music.